-+12VStby and management subsystems.
-[SMB/I3C]BM C_SDA/SCL From DC-SCM BMC 3.3V Aux powered.
-Available from S5.
-See section 8.11.2 for SMBus and I3C electrical requirements.
-Used for Temp sensor, and/or other SMBus devices PCP_SB[4:1] From HPM FPGA for GPIO expansion on Control Panel Use the same HPM topology, termination, and values as PICPWRn_SB[4:1] See section 8.11.1 for electrical requirements See Figure 6 for topology Sideband GPIOs for status, control, inventory, and/or other control panel functions shall be connected to HPM FPGA with prescribed terminations for "Plug-N-Code" specific usages.
+S5 available power distribution Up to 200mA before 12V_PRIMARY is sourced by +12V.
+Up to 1.4A after 12V_PRIMARY is sourced by +12V.
+12V_PRIMARY when it is available.
+Overcurrent protection for 12V_CP is recommended to prevent shorts from being passed to +12VStby and management subsystems.
+[SMB/I3C]BM C_SDA/SCL From DC-SCM BMC May be biased any time SCM_HPM_STBY_EN is asserted.
+See section 9.10.2 for SMBus and I3C electrical requirements.
+Used for temp sensor, and/or other SMBus/I3C devices PCP_SB[4:1] From HPM FPGA for GPIO expansion on control panel May be biased any time SCM_HPM_STBY_EN is asserted.
+Use the same HPM topology, termination, and values as PICPWRn_SB[4:1] See section 9.10.1 for electrical requirements See Figure 7 for topology Sideband GPIOs for status, control, inventory, and/or other control panel functions shall be connected to HPM FPGA with prescribed terminations for "Plug-N-Code" specific usages.
 The Plug-N-Code connectivity also enables the PESTI interface described in the M-PESTI specification.
 To maximize commonality between peripherals, it is recommended to use PCP_SB1 for PRES_N or PESTI functionality and use PCP_SB2 as active high PWREN (power enable) functionality.
-USB_PCP_DP/ DN One USB 2.0 combo (SCMOTG/HPM HOST) connection from DC-SCM (pins OB11, OB12).
-See section 8.11.4 for electrical requirements Refer to Figure 25 for Host USB high level DC-SCM to HPM USB connectivity.
+USB_PCP_DP/ DN This connection is optional.
+If connected, it shall be a High Speed capable USB 2.0 interface.
+See section 9.10.4 for electrical requirements Refer to Figure 27 for an example of PCP USB 2.0 connectivity.
 Potential use cases: boot key, service port, keyboard, or mouse.
-Expect a USB Hub on control panel for richer features.
-Video or USB3.0 would be fly over from enabled HPM SPI SPI bus from DS-SCM ≥33 MHz See section 8.11.1 for electrical requirements 3.3V_VAUX signaling (in S5) Higher speed bus for devices such as SPI flash HPM shall be the SPI controller source where: MOSI is an output from HPM.
-MISO is an input to HPM.
+SPI SPI bus from DS-SCM HPM should be designed to support SPI operation at ≥ 33 MHz but the system may operate at lower frequencies because of cable and control panel loading.
+Higher speed bus for devices such as SPI flash HPM shall be the SPI controller source where: MOSI is an output from HPM.